marcusvb/dotfiles/README.md

     * maps F6 -> F16 (work around that DnD button doesn't continue to work by default)
     * maps the dictation key to execute the mute script

+    * `Caps lock key -> ^ Control` (right control - macOS just doesn't specify this.
+Allows us to use this as a hotkey for Loop)

     ### MacOs key remapping (this needs to be manually set in the macOs settings)
     #### Keyboard (section)
     Move focus to next window -> CMD+§